Prag066/yii2_blog/README.md

 # yii2_blog
-basic blog using database login with php
+basic blog using database login with PHP